A general randomized test for Alpha: Introduction

 We make at least four contributions to the current literature.
 First, whilst we focus on the specific case of \textquotedblleft testing for alpha\textquotedblright , we propose a novel methodology to construct tests involving a growing number of parameters with no need for joint estimation and, in essence, no need to take the dimensionality of the problem into account.
 In a similar spirit, although in (\ref{eq:fac_model}) we assume that the common factors $f_{t}$ are the same across all units, our approach can be readily extended e.g.\ to the case where pricing factors are heterogeneous across assets.
-Indeed, the factor structure could be so heterogeneous that no factor influences all the assets, which makes our testing procedure robust to the presence of weak and semi-strong pricing factors, and we do not need any factor to be \textquotedblleft strong\textquotedblright\ in our model. \footnote{ We say that the $k$-th pricing factor is \textit{strong }if $\beta _{i,k}\neq 0$ for all assets, i.e.\ for $i=1,\dots ,N$.
-Conversely, we say that this factor is \textit{weak} (resp. \textit{semi-strong}) when $\beta _{i,k}\neq 0$ for $\lfloor N^{\gamma }\rfloor $ of the assets with $0<\gamma <1/2$ (resp. $1/2\leq \gamma <1)$.
-This definition is also the one used by \cite{chudik2011weak}, and several others in this literature. } Second, in the specific context of testing for alpha, we relax several technical conditions considered in the extant literature, allowing for serial and (even strong) cross-sectional dependence, conditional heteroskedasticity, thicker tails and a larger $N/T$ ratio than allowed for in other contributions -- hence, we expand the scope of the application of testing for zero alpha.
-Third, we strengthen the randomized test by proposing a decision rule which shows excellent control for Type I and Type II errors in simulations.
-Fourth and last, as mentioned above, we focus on the case of observable and tradable factors, but our methodology can also be extended to other frameworks; in Section \ref{extend} , we study the extension to the cases of non-tradable and of latent factors; to the best of our knowledge, all extant contributions on testing for alpha do not consider these cases.
+Indeed, the factor structure could be so heterogeneous that no factor influences all the assets, which makes our testing procedure robust to the presence of weak and semi-strong pricing factors, and we do not need any factor to be \textquotedblleft strong\textquotedblright\ in our model.\footnote{ Following \cite{chudik2011weak}, the $k$-th pricing factor is \textit{strong }if $\beta _{i,k}\neq 0$ for all $i=1,\dots ,N$; and it is \textit{weak} (resp. \textit{semi-strong}) when $\beta _{i,k}\neq 0$ for $\lfloor N^{\gamma }\rfloor $ of the assets with $0<\gamma <1/2$ (resp. $1/2\leq \gamma <1)$. } Second, we relax several technical conditions required in the extant literature, allowing for serial and cross-sectional dependence, conditional heteroskedasticity, thicker tails and a larger $N/T$ ratio than allowed for in other contributions.
+Third, we enhance the randomized test by proposing a decision rule which shows excellent control for Type I and Type II errors in simulations.
+Fourth and last, our methodology is flexible and can be readily extended to other frameworks.